The SCOTS on exercise in the Scottish Highlands

 Cap Badge

 The cap badge is bespoke to the Regiment and was approved by the Lord Lyon King of Arms with the matriculation authority being issued on the 26 September 2005.
-The heraldic description of the cap badge includes a saltire Argent surmounted of a loin rampant ensigned in chief by a representation of the Crown of Scotland Or and in base on an Escrol Argent the Motto “NEMO IMPUNE LACESSIT”:
+The heraldic description of the cap badge includes a saltire Argent surmounted of a lion rampant ensigned in chief by a representation of the Crown of Scotland Or and in base on an Escrol Argent the Motto “NEMO IMPUNE LACESSIT”:

 • Saltire.
 A diagonal cross taken from the national Arms of Scotland, being a silver saltire on a blue background.
 The saltire is traditionally said to be the shape upon which St Andrew, the Patron Saint of Scotland, was crucified, and the colours are reputed to have been taken from the apparition of the cross shining in the sky to encourage the king of the Picts in his advanced battle with Athelstane, the king of the Saxons, before the 7th century.
 Athelstaneford in East Lothian is the site of this presumed site of this battle.
 The saltire has formed part of the national Arms of Scotland from a very early period and is recorded in the Public Register of All Arms and Bearings in Scotland in 1672 as the national badge.